Greybull River

-The Greybull River is a tributary of the Big Horn River, approximately 90 mi long in northern Wyoming in the United States.
+The Greybull River is a tributary of the Big Horn River, approximately 90 mi long in Big Horn and Park counties in Wyoming, United States.

+Description

 The river was reportedly named for a white buffalo that had been seen on its banks.
 Native Americans consider the appearance of a white buffalo a powerful omen.

-The river rises near Francs Peak in the Absaroka Mountains in the southwest corner of the Big Horn Basin.
+The river rises near Francs Peak in the Absaroka Range in the southwest corner of the Big Horn Basin.
 It joins with the Wood River and leaves the mountains near the town of Meeteetse, continuing through the southern parts of Park County and Big Horn County before flowing into the Big Horn River near Greybull.
 Much of the upper river is considered a top trout stream, hosting the best genetically pure populations of Yellowstone cutthroat trout in the region.
 In 1981, a colony of black-footed ferrets was discovered on the Pitchfork Ranch near Meeteetse.
 The animal had previously been thought to be extinct.